Carrie Bradshaw is an icon.

-The outfit is composed by the mid-lenght green skirt in tulle, golden sandals, a beige blazer and a white top (and the faux fur hand-warmer).
+The outfit is composed of the mid-length green skirt in tulle, golden sandals, a beige blazer, and a white top (and the faux fur hand-warmer).

-You can find a really similar skirt on Aliexpress here and it is available in multiple colors so, just choose your mood and it will be your for only 10$.
+You can find a similar skirt on Aliexpress here, and it is available in multiple colors so, just choose your mood, and it will be your for only 10$.

-Of course if you want to go big there is also this version here which is handmade and with a lot of volume for 20$.
-I personally ordered the first one because It’s more versatile and practical to pack.
+Of course, if you want to look stunning, there is also this version here that is handmade and with a lot of volume for 20$.
+I ordered the first one because It’s more versatile and practical to pack.

 The Newspaper Dress.

-So here you can find a dress, similar to this one but for $11, a version more stretch than the original one but really nice on my opinion, or here a more comfortable one, by being more casual and that can be styled with a belt to give it some shape around the waist.
+So here you can find a dress, similar to this one but for $18, a version more stretch than the original one and pretty in my opinion.

 “Hello, I live here.”

 You can see one option here and another one here for the dress, which is a ’50s inspired floral green dress right under the knee.
-In case you would like to go long this may be the one for you, the three of them goes from a range of 7$ up to 20$.
+In case you would like to go long, this may be the one for you, the three of those go from a range of 7$ up to 20$.

-As a suggestion, read the reviews left by customers before buying something and ask the seller for the measures as items sometimes tend to be slightly smaller than common sizes.
+As a suggestion, read the reviews left by customers before buying something and ask the seller for the measures as items sometimes tend to be slightly smaller than average sizes.